rmcam/tabanok/frontend/README.md

 A basic authentication module has been created in the `src/auth` directory.
 It includes:

-*   Form components for sign-in and sign-up, styled with Shadcn UI.
+*   Form components for sign-in and sign-up, styled with Shadcn UI, implemented as modals.
+*   The "Forgot Password" functionality is now implemented as a modal that opens from the sign-in modal.
+*   A "Regresar" button has been added to the "Forgot Password" modal, which redirects the user back to the sign-in modal.
 *   Services for interacting with a backend API (placeholders).
 *   Utility functions for token management (saving, retrieving, removing, and checking).
 *   A `useAuth` hook for managing authentication state and providing sign-in, sign-up, and sign-out functions.